rix1/GravityGame/README.md

 1. You and your avatar have to find the exit (Spoiler alert: marked with pink) while digging to the music.
 2. Dig some more to the music and watch your score increase!
+3. Watch out for the enemy!
+He's more of a stalker than a enemy because he wont hurt you, but hey - who likes stalkers?

 *(Hint: Exists a removable tile that gives you even more points!)*